cj1128/handmade-hero/README.md

 - Every memory allocation should go through a macro, it will make the debugging much easier.
 - `Premultiplied Alpha`: check day 83 for more details.
 - `Gamma Correction`: check day 94 for more details.
+- `Transform Normal`: check day 102 for more details.

 ## Windows Programming